-The purpose of this application is to reduce the effect of oil canning on the Mueller CF panels.
+The purpose of this application is to reduce the effects of oil canning on the Mueller AP panels.
 It will not completely eliminate oil canning on these panels.
-The strip must be applied down the flat section of the panel.
+The foam must be applied down the center of every pan.
+AP will have two applications per sheet.